imdeepmind/NeuralPy/docs/DOCS.md

 ```

 #### Building the model
-Once the model archeitectre is ready, we can build the model.
-This build methods a PyTorch model inernally.
+Once the model architecture is ready, we can build the model.
+This build method a PyTorch model internally.

 ```python
 # Building the model